acm-uic/SIG-MATH-Fourier/README.md

 ## Contribute

 Of course, feel free to contribute in a way you see fit via [pull-request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
-We recommend forking the repository and make pull requests from you fork.
+We recommend forking the repository and make pull requests from your fork.